gregology/gregology.github.io/codex.md

   - I have a loving and supportive partner (Diana)
   - my physical appearance & cultural traits are considered "normal" where I live
   - I natively speak english with a western accent
-  - of my citizenships, permanent residency, & visas
+  - I have multiple citizenships, permanent residency, & visas
   - I have access to the internet
   - I understand & create technology
   - I have a warm dry place to sleep
   - I have access to healthcare & counselling
   - I have learned tools to deal with stress
-  - I am healthy
+  - I am physically, mentally, and emotionally healthy
   - I have free time
   - I have the freedom to travel to most places on earth
   - I live below my means